 — Mark Urban (@MarkUrban01) July 4, 2018

-The resultant work, The Skripal Files, was published in October — rather than a history of "East-West espionage", the project had evolved into an extensive telling of the government's official narrative on the Salisbury incident, buttressed by discussions of alleged Kremlin assassinations in the UK, and Skripal's life and career.
+The resultant work, The Skripal Files, was published in October — rather than a history of "East-West espionage", the project had mutated into an extensive retelling of the government's official narrative on Salisbury, padded with discussions of alleged Kremlin assassinations in the UK and Skripal's life and career.

 However, while widely marketed as the "definitive account" of the affair, most of the case's central questions aren't tackled, and the name Pablo Miller doesn't appear once in the text — an amazing oversight given Miller was Skripal's MI6 recruiter and handler, and neighbour in Salisbury, rendered all the more perplexing by Miller and Urban once having served in the same tank regiment.